Optimal frame designs for multitasking devices with weight restrictions: On -design problems

-\pausa We begin this section by introducing notation and terminology that allow us to model the optimal design problem.
-Then, we give a detailed description of our main results, including the existence of optimal designs with norm restrictions.
+\pausa We begin this section by introducing notation and terminology that allow us to model the $(\alpha\coma \dd)$-design problems, including the optimal design problem with prescribed weights.
+Then, we state and prove our main results for $(\alpha\coma \dd)$-designs.

 \pausa